Ircama/epson_print_conf/README.md

   -S, --no_same_as      Do not add "same-as" for similar printers with different names -M, --no_maint_level  Do not add "Maintenance required levelas" in "stats"

-Generate printer configuration from devices.xml or from TOML
+Generate printer configuration from devices.xml or from Reinkpy TOML
 ```

 The program does not provide *printer_head_id* and *Power off timer*.